awslabs/aws-lambda-web-adapter/README.md

 Each resource is handled by a separate Lambda functions.
 For this reason, the application inside Lambda may not be aware of the fact that the /orders path exists.
 Use AWS_LWA_REMOVE_BASE_PATH to remove the /orders prefix when routing requests to the application.
 Defaults to empty string.
 Checkout [SpringBoot](examples/springboot) example.

-**AWS_LWA_ENABLE_COMPRESSION** - Lambda Web Adapter supports gzip compression for response body.
+**AWS_LWA_ENABLE_COMPRESSION** - Lambda Web Adapter supports gzip/br compression for response body.
 This feature is disabled by default.
 Enable it by setting environment variable `AWS_LWA_ENABLE_COMPRESSION` to `true`.
 When enabled, this will compress responses unless it's an image as determined by the content-type starting with `image` or the response is less than 32 bytes.
-This will also compress HTTP/1.1 chunked streaming response.
+Compression is not supported with response streaming (`AWS_LWA_INVOKE_MODE=response_stream`).
+If both are enabled, compression will be automatically disabled with a warning.

 **AWS_LWA_INVOKE_MODE** - Lambda function invoke mode, this should match Function Url invoke mode.
 The default is "buffered".
 When configured as "response_stream", Lambda Web Adapter will stream response to Lambda service [blog](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-response-streaming/).
 Please check out [FastAPI with Response Streaming](examples/fastapi-response-streaming) example.